 - pinch of good quality high mineral salt such as Himalayan pink salt

-- in a 1/2 gallon sized mason jar, dissolve sugar, honey and salt in 2 cups of warm water - not boiling
+- In a 1/2 gallon mason jar, dissolve sugar and salt in 2 cups of warm water - not boiling.

-- strain herbal tea through a strainer or cloth and add tea to the sugar mix. add essential oils.
+- Strain herbal tea through a strainer or cloth and add tea to the sugar water.

 - Stir everything together and let cool to room temp before feeding to bees.